North Dakota First-Time Home Buying Assistance Programs & Grants for 2024

 The Takeaway

-Qualified first time homebuyers in North Dakota may be able to take advantage of any one of a number of state programs that provide low-interest mortgages and down payment assistance.
+Qualified first time homebuyers in North Dakota may be able to take advantage of one or more state programs that provide low-interest mortgages and down payment assistance.
 There are also federal programs and conventional mortgage options to help you afford a home of your own.

 Should I take first-time homebuyer classes?